pojosontheweb/woko/doco/markdown/woko.md

 ![Guest Home](img/woko12.PNG)

 In short : all CRUD operations on your Domain Classes (plus full text search) are available for free.
-Woko generates the User Interface dynamically without you writing any single line of code for it... unless you start customizing stuff !
+Woko generates the User Interface dynamically without you writing any single line of code for it.

+### RPC and JavaScript ###
+Woko includes out of the box support for RPC.
+All default features are available as JSON/HTTP services by default.
+Every feature covered by this tutorial so far can be realized using any code that speaks HTTP and JSON, using a simple protocol.

+With the app still running, try this :

+## Overriding the defaults ##
+This section explains how the default features can be customized.
+It shows some typical examples of changing Woko's behavior when you need it.
+It also gives a glance of how you can write Resolution Facets in your app to perform various tasks.
+### Overriding the Object Rendrerer ###
+TODO explain how you can override the title, properties etc. Show an example in edit mode.
+### Resolution Facets ###
+TODO explain how to completely override /view, and how to write a sample Resolution Facet that does something
+### Templating ###
+TODO explain how to change the layout for a given role (and object ?)
 # Developer Guide #
 Dev guide
 # Performance #